MatthewMarinets/ap_sc2_notes/contributing/adding_items.md

 If default setup must be done, like giving a default upgrade, that is done by the `give<race>DefaultTech` triggers, also in `TechTree/<race>/` categories.

 ### git etiquette
 Prefer to restore / not commit changes to `*.version` files, `DocumentHeader`, or `ComponentList.SC2Components`.
-The editor likes changes these files, many of which are binary files and thus don't have an easily-viewable diff, but they aren't actually necessary for anyone so the changes can be safely reverted.
+The editor likes changing these files, many of which are binary files and thus don't have an easily-viewable diff, but they aren't actually necessary for anyone so the changes can be safely reverted.

 Undo the changes on the command-line with `git restore **/DocumentHeader *.version **/ComponentList.SC2Components`